 On any ordinary day, after we have put in a good share of work, you can find us gathered at the table sharing a pot of tea.
 After everyone is settled with tea and cinnamon toast, I open a book of poems and read one.
 We might return to the poem again in the coming days.
 But that’s the heart of our simple practice–tea and

-It’s November!
-The trees are still in full colorful bloom here, and the air is crisp, and also clean from the fall rains….
-It’s also time a great time for writing….
-When my teen was a 9th grader, we discovered National Novel Writing Month (NaNoWriMo).
+When November comes, the trees are still in full colorful bloom, the air is crisp and clean from the fall rains.
+It’s also time a great time for writing… When my teen was a 9th grader, we discovered National Novel Writing Month (NaNoWriMo).
 Have you heard of it, too?
 It is a writing program, offered for students from elementary to high school, which supports and